Legal liability: Employer liability

 If these four factors are found to be true, the employer will have to answer for the tort.
 The reasoning behind this legal principle is because it is thought that the employer is best suited for bearing the financial burden, employers can protect themselves against this burden with insurance, and the cost can be passed to customers by raising prices.
 On the other hand, if the employee was found to have either detoured or frolicked then defining the scope of employment becomes trickier.
 The rule of frolic and detour changes how the liability applies.
 A frolic is when the employee causes a tort when completing an activity that is unrelated to their job.
 If it is found that the employee had frolicked, the employee would then be liable for damages.
 For example, if a delivery driver does not complete his deliveries for a few hours so he can do some personal shopping, and on his way to the store, he hits a pedestrian.
 A detour is more minor.
 The employee is still participating in a non-work related activity, but the activity is not a major disregard for work duties.
 An example of a detour would be if on the way to deliver a package, a delivery driver stops at a drive-thru to grab something to eat.
 When pulling away from the restaurant to continue with deliveries, the driver hits a pedestrian.
 Here, the employer could still be liable for these damages because the detour was minor.

 An employer can also be liable for a legal principle called negligent hiring.
 This happens when in the process of hiring a new employee, the employer does not check criminal pasts, backgrounds, or references to ensure the applicant did not pose a potential danger if hired as an employee.
-An employer can also face liability and repercussions if they know that the worker poses a potential danger but keeps them on the job.
-This is called negligent retention.
-To avoid claims regarding negligent hiring or retention, employers should be diligent when hiring employees who will have a lot of contact with customers and the public (especially if they will have access to vulnerable members of the public, go to customers' homes, and/or have access to weapons), and dismiss any employees who pose a potential danger.
+Under a similar principle of negligent retention, an employer may face liability if they know that a worker poses a potential danger to others but maintains their employment.
+To avoid claims of negligent hiring or retention, employers should take appropriate measures to avoid hiring employees who will pose a danger to members of the public, and take appropriate measures in response to any concerns that come to their attention, up to and including dismissal.
+Employers who serve vulnerable populations, such as young children and the elderly, go to customers' homes, or have access to weapons may perform criminal background checks as their default practice, and may have additional legal duties when it comes to screening, supervising and disciplining employees.